Police Administration

 Assistant Chief

 A graduate of Arkansas State University, Lynn Waterworth began her public service career with the Jonesboro Police Department in 1988.
-Being one of the first female officers at JPD has also afforded her the opportunity to become the first female to achieve rank at all levels in the department up to her current rank of Assistant Chief.
-She holds a Senior level officer certification and is a certified instructor who has instructed on a number of law enforcement related topics including crime scene investigation, trauma informed victim response and media relations.
+Being one of the first female officers at JPD has also allowed her to become the first female to achieve rank at all levels in the department up to her current rank of Assistant Chief.
+She holds a senior-level officer certification and is a certified instructor who has instructed on a number of law enforcement-related topics, including crime scene investigation, trauma-informed victim response, and media relations.

 AC Waterworth led the department in achieving its first-ever national accreditation through the Commission on Accreditation for Law Enforcement Agencies (CALEA) and currently serves as an assessor for the Arkansas Law Enforcement Accreditation Program (ALEAP).
-She has also been active in and held office for a number of professional and civic organizations including the Arkansas Association of Chiefs of Police (AACP), where she currently serves as a regional vice president.
+She has also been active in and held office for some professional and civic organizations, including the Arkansas Association of Chiefs of Police (AACP), where she currently serves as a regional vice president.